 Generally, vasectomy follows this process:

-medicine you may use for pain.
+You will likely be able to go home right after surgery.
+Ask your surgeon what type of medicine you may use for pain.
 You may be told to use an ice pack for the first day to reduce pain and swelling.
 Here is what you may expect during recovery:

 Tell your healthcare provider if you have any of the following: